DiscoBiscuit99/todo/README.md

 ### Usage

 The program is still quite bare bones.
 Still, using it is quite simple.
 To add an item to the list, one types simply `add` and the user is then prompted to type their item, ending the prompt with a carriage return.
 To remove an item, one types `remove` and the user is similarly prompted to type the index (starting from one), again ending the prompt with a carriage return.
-To quit the program while saving the list, type `quit`.
+To quit the program and save the list, type `quit` or `exit`.
 To quit the program without saving, if one so desires, one can hit `ctrl+C`, `ctrl+Z`, `ctrl+D` or similar commands that kill a running program.

 ### Still some things to do